djbieber/stratifyd-user-guide/docs/source/index.rst

 Welcome to the Signals User Guide!
 ==================================

-Signals is an advanced analytics platform designed to empower users of all backgrounds to get from data --> insight --> **revenue** faster.
+Signals is an advanced analytics platform designed to empower users of all backgrounds to get from data >> insight >> **revenue** faster.

 Quick Start Guide
 =================

+1. Once you've created an account, check out some of the public dashboards in the folders on the homepage.
+2. To create your own dashboard, click "Create a new Dashboard" on the right under the folders.
+3.
+4.
+5.

 Chapters